stdevPavelmc/mdexportab/README.md

 **It's possible to export the data in another format?**

-Yes, drop me a tweet (@co7wt) or an issue on this repository and I will think about it.
+Yes, drop me a tweet (@co7wt) or an issue on this repository and I will think about it

 **It only works with that precise version of Python?**